-At any pre-approved camp facilities, where swimming is part of the excursion program, a lifeguard must conduct swim tests on site prior to any student activities.
+At any pre-approved camp facilities, where swimming is part of the excursion program, a lifeguard must conduct a swim test either at the camp or on site prior to the activity.
 Swim tests will be conducted by a qualified lifeguard and a supervising teacher.
 Results of unsuccessful swim tests will be communicated by the teacher to the student, parents/guardians and principal.
 Students who are not successful must wear a Personal Flotation Device when on or near the water or will be provided alternative supervised activities.